Siddhant1304/Veriff/README.md

 After installing the enviromental requirements you are ready to go with the jupyter notebooks.

+There are three jupyter notebooks shared in which STN.ipynb is the main one have all the details regarding STNs and there implementation with some proposed ideas.

+Background_removal.ipynb contains the code for background removal and the denoise.ipynb contains the code for denoising the images.

 To run the text detection algorithm please follow the instruction in the github repo: https://github.com/Siddhant1304/TextSnake.pytorch

 For further details of the algorithm please refer the paper "TextSnake: A Flexible Representation for Detecting Text of Arbitrary Shapes": https://arxiv.org/abs/1807.01544